 Your mortgage lender will require you to carry homeowners insurance.
 They want to protect their financial interests by ensuring that your home’s value isn’t diminished by damage due to weather, vandalism, and other hazards.
 Insurance also protects the bank against liability for accidents that occur at your home.
 But homeowner’s insurance also safeguards you in important ways.

 Homeowner’s insurance generally protects you against two risks: property damage and liability.
 Property damage insurance covers things like fire, wind, and lightning damage, and will reimburse you for the stolen or vandalized property.
 Liability insurance protects you when someone is hurt on your property; it also covers the cost of legal representation in those instances, which can be quite high.
 Both types of insurance are critical.
 High-worth individuals should definitely carry more than the minimum coverage.

 The most important thing to understand about property insurance is how the amount the insurer must pay in the event of a claim is calculated.
-Actual cash value coverage will reimburse you at the “going rate” for your home on an NYC Real Estate site.
+Actual cash value coverage will reimburse you at the “going rate” for your home.
 It won’t cover the cost of restoring a walnut fireplace mantle or replacing a high-end refrigerator.
 The elements that make up your home will be valued at used goods rates—think thrift store prices.

 Other Things To Consider When Purchasing Homeowner’s Insurance

 To make sure you’re completely covered in the event of a catastrophe, consider replacement cost insurance, which as you might expect, is a higher premium.
 Note, too, that these policies only kick in when you replace the insured item.
 If you don’t replace it, you will receive the only actual cash value.